-Committed to extending UW-Madison’s educational mission to Wisconsin and the world, and providing lifelong learning opportunities, EI helps sponsor the university’s Massive Open Online Course (MOOC) efforts.
+Committed to extending UW-Madison’s educational mission to Wisconsin and the world, and providing lifelong learning opportunities, EI contributed significant support for the university’s Massive Open Online Course (MOOC) efforts.
 MOOCs are unique virtual teaching, learning and research experiences that are not for credit, aimed at unlimited participation and available at no cost to learners around the world.

-In 2013–14, the University of Wisconsin-Madison launched four pilot MOOCs in partnership with the online ...
+In 2013–14, the University of Wisconsin-Madison launched four pilot MOOCs in partnership with ...